too many to be listed¶

 shorthand properties¶

-that allow to set several atomic properties in one line
+that allow to set several atomic properties in a single line

-for dealing with paddings, margins, borders and fonts, among others
+this is available for dealing with paddings, margins, borders, fonts, among others…

 box-related shorthands order¶